aws-samples/amazon-sagemaker-build-train-deploy/04_api_gateway_and_lambda/README.md

     <img src="../images/module_04/lambda_06.png" alt="Configure API Gateway" width="700px" />

     > The API expects a POST HTTP request that contains a comma-delimited list of feature values in the body.
-If you try to naviagate to the API endpoint URL in the browser, the API will receive a GET request, so it will return HTTP status code 405 (Method Not Allowed).
+If you try to navigate to the API endpoint URL in the browser, the API will receive a GET request, so it will return HTTP status code 405 (Method Not Allowed).

 ## Proceed to Module 5